aiven/devportal/docs/tools/terraform/get-started.rst

 Prerequisities
 '''''''''''''''
+- `Sign up for Aiven <https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=devportal&utm_content=repo>`_
 - `Download and install Terraform <https://www.terraform.io/downloads>`_
-- `Sign up for Aiven <https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=devportal&utm_content=repo>`_
 - `Create an authentication token <https://docs.aiven.io/docs/platform/howto/create_authentication_token.html>`_

 Configure your project and services
 '''''''''''''''''''''''''''''''''''

 In this section, you'll learn how to structure a simple Terraform project.
 Terraform files declare the structure of the infrastructure, the dependencies, and configuration.
 These can be grouped together in one file, but it's ideal to put them in separate files.

-Start with an empty folder, and follow these steps to define and then create your Aiven services.
+In an empty folder and follow these steps to define your Aiven project and Redis®* service:

 1. Create a new Terraform file, ``provider.tf``.
-This will be used to declar a dependency on the Aiven Provider for Terraform.
+This will be used to declare a dependency on the Aiven Provider for Terraform.

 2. In the ``required_providers`` block, add the source of the provider and specify the version.
 In the provider configuration block, ``api_token`` is the only parameter.